onlycs/fluidsim/README.md

 # fluidsim (wgpu edition)

-holy shit, halfway decent compile times (coming from bevy so this is a relief)
+bevy -> wgpu == decent compile times (finally)

 tesselation (aka. circleizer) brought to you by lyon

 Thank you so much to Sebastian Lague for the gradient and also showing me how to do stuff.

-I'm in the process of porting this to wgpu, see branch wgpu.
+im gonna make a compute shader for this next (the cpu is soo bad at parallelizing simple stuff lmao)

 ## Demo (Youtube)